Patient Care Coordinator – Clinical Nurse – Social Worker

 - Assist leaders and/or other team members as assigned.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The education, experience and requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-• Ability to maturely interact with an interdisciplinary care team (senior leaders, payor contacts, etc.)
+- Ability to interact with an interdisciplinary care team (patients, senior leaders, partners, and providers).

 - Demonstrate the ability to work effectively in a team environment.